Well-executed medicine ball throws are one of the more fluid and majestic things you’ll ever see in a gym.

-And it’s always uplifting to hear that sound from across the gym, of somebody popping away with a personal purpose.
+It’s always uplifting to hear that sound from across the gym, of somebody popping away with a personal purpose.

-In my view, the number one piece of equipment that every gym should have is a large wall area to throw medicine balls.
+The number one piece of equipment that every gym should have is a large wall area to throw medicine balls.

 As far as ROI, you get co-ordination, high-speed muscle activation, maintain or enhance reactive strength, and the ability to own your place against shifting postural disturbances.

-It’s sequential like a whip.
+- It’s sequential like a whip.
 Each segment accelerating the next.

-Load and explode.
+- Load and explode.
 Coil and kill.

-It seems where there is a rapid cocking phase in mid-range the more devasting the impact.
+It seems where there is a rapid cocking phase in mid-range, the more devasting the impact.
 That’s the aim.
 Save the slow and drudgery for your strength work, this is about the strength you need quickly.